monkeylearn/monkeylearn-ruby/README.md

 First require and configure the lib:

-Before making requests to the API you need to set your using your [account API Key](https://app.monkeylearn.com/main/my-account/tab/api-keys/):
+Before making requests to the API you need to set your [account API Key](https://app.monkeylearn.com/main/my-account/tab/api-keys/):

 ```ruby
 require 'monkeylearn'